ladeyekun/ladeyekun/README.md

-## About me 1111
+## About me

 ![Banner](./assets/img/banner.jpg)

 I am Lateef Adeyekun, a backend developer and a current Software Development student at the Manitoba Institute of Trades and Technology (MITT).
 I am passionate about building web applications that are not only efficient but also professionally designed.

 My love for technology began during my undergraduate days out of curiosity about how computers work, which eventually led me to the exciting world of software development.
-Over the years, I have gained experience working with technologies such as PHP, MySQL, MSSQL, and Java.
+Over the years, I have gained experience working with technologies such as C#, PHP, ASP.Net, Java, JavaScript, HTML, CSS, MySQL, MSSQL, and Git.

 My goal is to continue creating impactful projects, connect with like-minded individuals, and make meaningful contributions to the tech industry.
 If you share similar goals, let’s connect, exchange ideas, and build something remarkable together.